coreyjon85/HygenicSteamGenerator/README.md

 # Steam Generator Project
 DIY Low cost low pressure culinary steam generator for steaming rice.

+# Disclaimer: None of this is necessary.
+Some contactors, a few switches, some old school mechanical back-ups (over pressure/vacuum relief), maybe a few other odds and ends - but that would probably get you close.
+This is a dive down the rabbit hole to explore safety, control, Data in the brewery.
+This is excessive and no one should follow this.
+Also, the end goal is to make steam, and even low pressure steam can do some serious bodily harm.
+Be safe, be smart.

 # PLC control, safety monitoring, logging, and data display.
 + Using Beckoff and Ifm equipment, bring in hygienic sensor data over IO Link to EtherCAT to PLC interface.
 Run local control/safety loop.
 Transmit/Log/Display relevant information through MQTT/JSON to Home Assistant to log data in Influx DB for display in Grafana.